kubernetes/kubernetes/docs/api-conventions.md

 * DELETE /&lt;resourceNamePlural&gt;/&lt;name&gt;  - Delete the single resource with the given name.
 * PUT /&lt;resourceNamePlural&gt;/&lt;name&gt; - Update or create the resource with the given name with the JSON object provided by the client.

-Kubernetes by convention exposes additional verbs as new root endpoints with singular names.
+LMKTFY by convention exposes additional verbs as new root endpoints with singular names.
 Examples:

 * GET /watch/&lt;resourceNamePlural&gt; - Receive a stream of JSON objects corresponding to changes made to any resource of the given kind over time.
 * GET /watch/&lt;resourceNamePlural&gt;/&lt;name&gt; - Receive a stream of JSON objects corresponding to changes made to the named resource of the given kind over time.